ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 ## Scene 17: EXT.
 MOLLY'S HOUSE - NIGHT

-_Molly_ opens up the bag, revealing crab meat and bits of chicken in some tiny zip locks.
+Makayla opens up the bag, revealing crab meat and bits of chicken in some tiny zip locks.
 She hands some to _Mac_, along with sticks and string.
 The kids spend the night trying to lure something out in the wetlands, but nothing happens.
 A thunderstorm begins to brew, and the wind howls around them.

-_Suddenly, Molly's MOTHER calls her home, and the kids quickly pack up._

 ## Scene 18: INT.
 NEW HOUSE - MAC'S ROOM - NIGHT

+Mac looks around his new room - and takes out his friendly recorder and begins to record little objects around his room.

-_That night, Mac looks out his bedroom window.
+That night, Mac looks out his bedroom window.
 The thunderstorm rages outside, the wind shaking the trees and tall grass.
 The power flickers, then goes out.
-Mac stares into the darkness, his eyes wide as he hears a loud crash from outside._
+Mac stares into the darkness, his eyes wide as he hears a loud crash from outside.\_

 _He presses his face closer to the glass, trying to make out what caused the noise, but all he can see are the blurred, glowing fireflies--now resembling eyes watching him through the storm._